Economy, communities and corporate

 Equality, resilience and information compliance

-The ERIC service provides advice and guidance regarding access to information and ensures compliance with statutory responsibilities in regards to the keeping and sharing of information and data protection.
+The ERIC service provides advice and guidance about access to information.
+It ensures compliance with statutory responsibilities in regards to the keeping and sharing of information and data protection.
 The service includes the registration of all births, deaths and marriages, the co-ordination of the Freedom of Information process (FOI), Environmental Information Regulations (EIR) and investigates data protection breaches.
 It also manages and provides the Herefordshire Language Network services for translation and interpretation.

 The land charges team maintains the Land Charges Register which records relevant information on every property/parcel of land within the county.
 It contains information on planning permissions, highway status/proposals, conservation area designation, tree preservation orders, enforcement notices, improvement grants, management orders and financial charges.